liu1328/MMHC-LSHKDE/README.md

 # Introduction
-This project includes the structural learning of Bayesian networks and the classifier of Bayesian networks.
+This project includes the structural learning of Bayesian networks and the classifier of Bayesian networks, with dataset.

 MILSH-KDE: Mainly for the calculation of mutual information and conditional mutual information.